 Downtown Zagreb may not be as romantic as Upper Town, it should not be missed by tourists, nonetheless.

-Walk around Zagreb’s main square Jelacic Square, and admire all sorts of architectural style building around the square.
+Walk around Zagreb’s main square Jelacic Square, and admire all sorts of architectural-style buildings around the square.
 If you want a great view over the city, go to the Zagreb 360 observation deck, the only high building at Jelacic square.

 Besides visiting all these highlights of Croatia, don’t forget to sit down at one of the cafes and enjoy a great Croatian coffee.
 And lastly, if you enjoy beer, you also have to try Croatian craft beer at one of the craft beer bars on Opatovina Street!